aaronjconway/aaronconwaylo.com/docs/guides/types-of-approval-letters.md

 ## Pyschology

-Going back to the factors in the begining of this article, your realtor has to negotiate on your behalf, your loan officer may have to convince the listing agent that this is the best offer, and the seller ultimatley wants to know they are going to get their money.
+Going back to the factors in the begining of this article, your Realtor has to negotiate on your behalf, your loan officer may have to convince the listing agent that this is the best offer, and the seller ultimatley wants to know they are going to get their money.